brassica-collective/handbook/content/brassica/handbook/Agreements/seedling_crew.md

 * Creating a document which can be handed over to the Crew (yet undetermined) responsible for the purchase of the house.
 * Documenting the process which the Seedling Crew uses so it may be replicated in the future for other purchases.

-Funds may requested from the PAS Crew  for things such as:
+The Crew may consult and petition the PAS Crew for funds as needed for things such as:
 * Resources to allow for better research, such as real estate results.
 * Consultancy services of relevant specialists, such as architects, quantity surveyors, or accessibility services.
 * Consultation with local First Nations land councils

-## Out-of-Scope
+### Out-of-Scope
 The Seedling Crew is not expected to be responsible for the following:

 * Determining “the” property to be purchased.